Strong coupling theory of heavy fermion criticality: Comparison with experiment

-\textit{Comparison with experiment. } The above results, in the case of 3D fluctuations, are identical to the ones obtained by two of us previously \cite{WA,AW}, where impurity scattering was invoked to give rise to a critical, weakly momentum dependent self energy.
-In particular, the $Z$-exponent $\alpha =1/4$ found there, and the ensuing critical indices $ z=4,\nu =1/3$ are the same as the ones found in the present work for the clean system.
-The excellent agreement of the theory \cite{WA,AW} with the experimental data on YbRh$_{2}$Si$_{2}$ in the regime close to the QCP therefore applies to the present theory as well.
+The above results, in the case of 3D fluctuations, are identical to the ones obtained by two of us previously, \cite{WA,AW} where impurity scattering was invoked to give rise to a critical, weakly momentum-dependent self energy.
+In particular, the $Z$-exponent $\eta =1/4$ found there, and the ensuing critical indices $z=4,\nu =1/3$ are the same as the ones found in the present work for the clean system.
+The excellent agreement of the theory \cite{WA,AW} with the experimental data on YbRh$_{2}$Si$_{2}$ (YRS) in the regime close to the QCP therefore applies to the present theory as well.
 In contrast to that earlier work, the present results do not depend on the impurity concentration.
 Indeed, in experiment, the critical parts of {\it e.g.} the specific heat do not show a dependence on the impurity content of the sample.

-We turn to a different case, CeCu$_{6-x}$Au$_{x}$, for which a QCP has been found at the concentration $x=0.1$ at ambient pressure in the absence of a magnetic field and at slightly different concentrations at a critical pressure and/or an applied critical field.
+We turn to a different case, CeCu$_{6-x}$Au$_{x}$ (CCA), for which a QCP has been found at the concentration $x=0.1$ at ambient pressure in the absence of a magnetic field and at slightly different concentrations at a critical pressure and/or an applied critical field.
 As suggested by the neutron scattering data, the magnetic fluctuations there appear to be quasi-two-dimensional.
 We therefore compare our results for $d=2$ with the available data.
-In Fig.\ 1, we have already compared theory and experiment for the dynamical spin susceptibility.
-In Fig.\ 2, we show the specific heat data \cite{physicab} in comparison with $C/T\propto T^{-1/8}$ as obtained above in Eq.\ (15)
+In doing this we keep in mind that generically in the case of quasi-two-dimensional spin fluctuations in a three-dimensional metal, the hot regions on the Fermi surface (the regions where both partners of a particle-hole excitation at $q=Q$ are near the Fermi surface ($\epsilon _{{\bf k}}\approx ~\epsilon _{\bf{k+Q}}\approx 0$) occupy a finite fraction of the Fermi surface (the scenario of quasi-two-dimensional fluctuations in the 3D metal CCA was first proposed by Rosch {\it et al},\cite{rosch} in the framework of Hertz-Millis theory).
+We assume this fraction to be sufficiently small, such that over a wide intermediate temperature range, quasiparticles on the cold parts of the Fermi surface dominate.
+However, below some crossover temperature the critical behavior in that case will be governed by the hot quasiparticles.
+In Fig.\ 2, we have already compared theory and experiment for the dynamical spin susceptibility.
+In Fig.\ 3, we show the specific heat data \cite {physicab} in comparison with $C/T\propto T^{-1/8}$ as obtained above in Eq.\ (19)